harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-s-3-step-settings.md

 ### Source Path

-Path to the artifact file/folder that you want to upload.
+Path to the file or directory that you want to upload.

 If you want to upload a compressed file, you must use a [Run step](../run-ci-scripts/run-step-settings.md) to compress the artifact before uploading it.